 Search & Book

-The fare rules vary a bit according to the airline and destination, but the earliest expiration date we could find was September 30, 2019.
+The fare rules vary a bit according to the airline and destination.
 All fare rules state that the trip has to be at least 6 days (or a Sunday) long and may not exceed 3 months.
-Some airlines only have availability until December, some will even have these cheap flights on dates up until June 2020.
+Your trip may take place before July or between August 21st and December 21st.

 You should use Google Flights to find the available dates that suit you best.
-Sadly, the China Eastern prices, which are the cheapest, don’t get displayed correctly on Google’s calendar, so for those, you might have to try around a bit (there’s availability until December).
-Usually, the Chinese airlines will be the cheapest, but if you prefer flying with a European airline such as KLM, the price difference is small.
+Sadly, the China Eastern prices, which are the cheapest, don’t get displayed correctly on Google’s calendar, so for those, you might have to try around a bit.

 Why is booking with an airline better than with an online travel agency?